Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 Driving a Motorhome

-If you are driving a motorhome or campervan for the first time, both the Camping and Caravanning Club and the Caravan Club offer courses on manoeuvring a motorhome with confidence.
-You should also consider comfort and your back when driving a motorhome, check out this post on tips to avoid back pain from driving by a road trip expert.
+TOP TIP: If you are driving a motorhome or campervan for the first time, both the Camping and Caravanning Club and the Caravan and Motorhome Club offer courses on manoeuvring a motorhome with confidence.

 Your First Motorhome Trip

-Have a bit of a ‘shake out’ before heading off on your first campervan trip.
-Whether this means a quick weekend on a campsite somewhere, a proper motorhome holiday or a few nights on your drive in the motorhome, you will be thankful you did.
+Have a bit of a shakedown before heading off on your first adventure.
+Whether this means a quick weekend camping trip, a proper motorhome holiday or a few nights on your drive in the motorhome, you will be thankful you did.

 Spend the time now and you will head off on your first motorhome trip knowing your van, and with everything you need to kick back, relax and have an amazing time.